What is an AVC ID and why does it matter?

 Need a hand?

-If you’re having trouble finding your AVC or OAC ID, we can help.
+If you’re having trouble finding your AVC ID, we can help.

 Chat to us in the MyAussie app or call 1300 880 905 between 8am and midnight AEDT, 7 days a week.